nsssayom/VoiceRemoteTx/README.md

 ## Loading Sketch

 > This project is developed and tested in Debian Buster machine.
-For all standard Debian and ubuntu based systems following instructions are expected to work.
+For all standard Debian and Ubuntu based systems following instructions are expected to work.

 ### Install VS Code

-Use [Snap] (https://snapcraft.io/code) to install VS Code if not installed already.
+Use [Snap](https://snapcraft.io/code) to install VS Code if not installed already.
 ```bash
 $ sudo snap install code --classic
 ```